Drake Bell Teases ‘Drake & Josh’ Reunion With Josh Peck: ‘We’re Working On Something’

 Drake & Josh aired on Nickelodeon for four seasons from 2004 to 2007.
 The series followed two teen stepbrothers with very different personalities, Drake and Josh, as they adjusted to their new family dynamic and navigated through high school in hilarious adventures.
 Miranda Cosgrove, Nancy Sullivan, and Jonathan Goldstein also starred.

 Bell added that fans have been approaching him for years to ask when the popular series would be getting rebooted, so he is excited to see their reactions when the new project is unveiled.
-The series won’t exactly see an older Drake and Josh as fans would expect, though.
+The series won’t exactly see an older Drake and Josh as fans might expect, though.

 A #DrakeAndJosh revival is in the works! – https://t.co/a5F2lF1ice pic.twitter.com/8vfmTaPyhV